 Back in the day, we didn’t use our phones much.

-We had mostly the same complaints but shouldered them better.
+We had mostly the same complaints as we do today.
+We just shouldered them better.

 There are picks, shovels,axes, some wrapped with gauze, injured from too much use.
 There are scythes, traps for animals, lanterns, hammers, levels and long thick nails used to secure railroad ties upon which cars carried ore away from deep mines.